OpenVPN/openvpn3/test/ssl/README.txt

     GCC_EXTRA="-DITER=1000" build proto

-  Crypto self-test (PolarSSL must be built with DEBUG_BUILD=1 or SELF_TEST=1):
+  Crypto self-test (MbedTLS must be built with DEBUG_BUILD=1 or SELF_TEST=1):

     ./proto test

 Caveats:

- When using PolarSSL as both client and server, make sure to build PolarSSL on Mac OS X with OSX_SERVER=1.
+ When using MbedTLS as both client and server, make sure to build MbedTLS on Mac OS X with OSX_SERVER=1.

 Typical output: